dolthub/docs/content/concepts/dolt/remotes.md

 A remote is a Dolt database in another location, usually on a different, network accessible host.
 A Dolt remote is the coordination mechanism between many local copies of Dolt.
 A Dolt database can have multiple remotes.

 DoltHub is a hosted Dolt remote with addition discovery and management user interface.
+[DoltLab](https://www.dolthub.com/blog/2022-01-14-announcing-doltlab/) is a self-hosted version of DoltHub.
 [Dolt also supports filesystem, HTTPS, AWS, and GCS remotes](https://www.dolthub.com/blog/2021-07-19-remotes/).

 You configure a Dolt database as a remote.
 Once configured, you can perform Dolt's distributed operations using that remote: clone, fetch, push, and pull.